Spherical Hall algebras of a weighted projective curve: Abstract

 \section{Abstract}

-In this article, we deal with the properties of the spherical Hall algebra $\U_{\Coh^D(\X)}$ of coherent sheaves with $D$-parabolic structures on a smooth projective curve $\X$ of abitraty genus $g$ and a given effective divisor $D$.
-We provide a shuffle-like presentation of $\U^>_{\Coh^D(\X)}$ and show the existence of some kind of \lq\lq universal\rq\rq\ spherical Hall algebra of genus $g$.
-We also prove the algebra $\U_{\Coh^D(\X)}$ contains the characteristic functions on all the Harder-Narasimhan strata.
+In this article, we deal with the structure of the spherical Hall algebra $\mathbf{U}$ of coherent sheaves with parabolic structures on a smooth projective curve $X$ of abitraty genus $g$.
+We provide a shuffle-like presentation of the bundle part $\mathbf{U}^>$ and show the existence of generic spherical Hall algebra of genus $g$.
+We also prove the algebra $\mathbf{U}$ contains the characteristic functions on all the Harder-Narasimhan strata.
+These results together imply Schiffmann's theorem on the existence of Kac polynomials for parabolic vector bundles of fixed rank and multi-degree over $X$.
+On the other hand, the shuffle structure we obtain is new and we make links to the representations of quantum affine algebras of type $A$.